walterfreeman/phy211/syllabus.md

 Doing the homework thoughtfully and with an eye toward understanding "So how did I know what to do here?", and working alongside your peers and instructors as you do it, is the single best thing you can do in this class.

+Your homework will consist of three kinds of questions:

+* "Sneak peek" or "warmup" questions: These ask you to do one quick thing, practice a single skill, solve a single equation, or answer a short one-step question.
+They will all be relevant to one of the full questions that you will do later -- for instance, if we ask you to solve an equation, the same equation will be part of one of the full questions.
+* Full exercises: These are "real" physics questions.
+We will give you a physical situation and ask you to figure out how it works.
+These questions will generally have multiple parts, be quite involved, and will be the main part of your homework.
+* Retrospectives: At the end, we will ask you some questions about the homework assignment you just finished: what was easy, what was hard, how you figured things out, and so on.

-When writing your homework solutions, you must describe what you are doing in words, even if these descriptions are brief; *your solutions should not consist only of equations.*
+When writing solutions to the full questions, you must describe what you are doing in words, even if these descriptions are brief; *your solutions should not consist only of equations.*
-Show us what you are thinking and why you are doing what you're doing; this will both help you learn and help us give you more partial credit if you understand what you're doing but mess up the math.
-**If you do not describe what you are doing and why, you will not get full credit for a solution, even if it is correct.**
+Show us what you are thinking and why you are doing what you're doing; this will both help you learn and help us give you more partial credit if you understand what you're doing but mess up the math. *If you do not describe what you are doing and why, you will not get full credit for a solution, even if it is correct.*

+**Homework grading:**

+* Each of the warmup/sneak-peek questions will be worth two points.
-Two problems from each set will be graded fully (out of ten points); the rest will be quickly graded for completeness out of two.
+* We will grade one or two of the full questions for correctness.
+These will be graded out of ten points.
+* Each of the retrospective questions will be worth two points.
+These questions do not have right or wrong answers; we want to know what you think.
+(However, you have to do the full exercises to earn credit for the retrospective questions.)

+**Homework assistance:**

 We do not intend for you to work on these problems by yourself without help.
 The Physics Clinic is a great place to come to do your homework; you will likely find many of your peers there as well, along with